 Where: Numerous universities in Europe; see the options available (by UEF faculty/department).

-Duration: One semester or full academic year (3–12 months, depending on the semesters of the host university).
+Duration: One semester or full academic year (2–12 months, depending on the semesters of the host university).
 Physical exchange should be minimum 2 months.
 Completely virtual exchanges are not possible.

-Funding: The Erasmus+ grant is EUR 420/470 per month in the academic year 2020-2021.
+Funding: The Erasmus+ grant is EUR 490/540 per month in the academic year 2022-2023.
 The precise amount is determined by the duration of the exchange and the host country.
 Persons with special needs due to their physical or mental condition and persons with children can apply for additional support.
 In Erasmus+ programme student can also apply for green travel support.
 Grant will be only paid for physical exchange period.

 UEF Erasmus ID Code: SF KUOPIO12